zestyyyz/zestyyyz.github.io/README.md

-Btw I use openSUSE TW! yay
+Btw I use fedora yay